MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 ### Installation

-- **The custom driver above must be used to create a Virtual Device (VD), specific to access a particular file**
+- **The custom driver above must be installed in your HE hub and used to create Virtual Devices (VD), one for each particular file you want to access**

   ### What?
 A Virtual Device for EACH file that I want to access?